vacp2p/rfc/content/docs/rfcs/38/README.md

 # Interoperability

-There is no current wire protocol for the queries.
-Nodes are advised to use Waku messages to include their own metadata in serializations as needed.
-Such a message contains minimally
+The wire protocol semantics are described in N3 by the following statements expressed in Notation3 (aka `n3`).

 ```n3
 @prefix rdf:         <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .